sidkshatriya/me/008-rr-everywhere.md

 in general and `rr` in particular works is to read the arXiv paper [Engineering Record And Replay For Deployability: Extended Technical Report](https://arxiv.org/abs/1705.05937).
-Note that the report was written in 2017 and even though small number of `rr` internal details changed, the core concepts behind `rr` remain the same.
+Note that the report was written in 2017 and even though there has been a lot of changes to the code (more robustness, lots of bug fixes, more features, aarch64 support etc.) the core concepts behind `rr` remain the same.
 In my opinion it is still the best resource to learn about `rr` at a slightly deeper level.
 You should brush up on topics like Linux system calls, signals, ptrace etc. before diving into the paper (there are a lot